While ESMA have tweaked SFTR reporting validation rules for non EU Legal Entity Identifiers (LEIs), the Data Quality challenges remain considerable.

-The first deadline for the implementation of the Securities Financing Transaction Regulation (SFTR) is April 2020.
-In this article we examine the key challenges for the wide range of firms that must act to achieve compliance in a short timescale, as well as the solutions.
+With the first SFTR Reporting deadline approaching in April 2020 we examine the key challenges for the wide range of firms that must act to achieve compliance in a short timescale, as well as the solutions.

 - The data components that make up a SFT are spread across multiple systems, and to be compliant, new fields of data need to be generated, including UTIs to enable trade reconciliation;

 - There is a need to extract all elements of the lifecycle of a transaction to be able to meet reporting obligations;

 - The generation of UTIs will be a significant challenge, both in terms of the rules that define which party is responsible but also the changes to systems and processes to accommodate these;

 - There are elements of SFTs that have, until now, been something of a black box, such as prime brokerage.
 There will need to be a greater degree of conformity on data standards, and there is a question as to whether businesses are ready to implement this;

 - The Securities business is split across multiple silos – Securities Lending, Margin Lending & REPO and traditionally each “business” will have its own systems & data and reporting infrastructure;